monymony-public/react-native-tutorial/docs/router-tutorial/react-navigation-stack/react-navigation-stack.md

     npm install -g react-native-cli

-Install 'react-native-cli', which is required when 'init' RN project.
+Install 'react-native-cli', which is required when 'init' React-native project.

 Xcode is required for iOS build, so only MacOS users can download it from the App Store.

-Now we're all set to start RN.
+Now we're all set to start React-native.

 Let's go to the desired folder and run the command below to make sure the project is created properly.